List of Pinus species: Subgenus Strobus

 Subgenus Strobus includes the white and soft pines.
 Pines in this subgenus have one to five needles per fascicle and one fibrovascular bundle per needle, and the fascicle sheaths are deciduous, except in P. nelsonii, where they are persistent.
 Cone scales are thinner and more flexible than those of subgenus Pinus, except in some species like P. maximartinezii, and cones usually open soon after they mature.

+Section Nelsonia

+This unique pine is remarkable in differing from all other pines in multiple cone and foliage characters.
+Genetically, its position has varied between and within studies; three nuclear genes and chloroplast DNA placed it as sister taxon to the rest of Section Parrya, while a late embryogenesis abundant (LEA)-like gene (IFG8612) resolved it as sister to Section Quinquefoliae; another study resolved it as sister to Subsection Balfourianae.
+It has probably evolved separately from the rest of the genus since the late Eocene, with its most recent common ancestor around 37 million years ago.
+These unique characters warrent recognition as a monotypic section.